google/digitalbuildings/tools/README.md

   * [Instance Validator](./validators/instance_validator/README.md) allows users to validate a concrete ontology application (i.e., a building configuration file).
     * A sub-function of the Instance Validator is to also [validate telemetry messages](./validators/instance_validator/README.md#telemetry-validation) corresponding to entity blocks in a building configuration file.
-  * [Ontology Validator](./validators/ontology_validator/README.md) which allows to validate the YAML ontology upon a change or an extension.
+  * [Ontology Validator](./validators/ontology_validator/README.md) allows users to validate a local version of the YAML ontology upon a change or an extension.

 ## Digital Buildings Toolkit